-261 Fearless Board of Directors
+261 Fearless Inc. Board of Directors

 (left to right: Howard Lipset, Kathrine Switzer, Edith Zuschmann & Horst von Bohlen)

-Kathrine Switzer is the Founder & Chairperson of 261 Fearless
+Kathrine Switzer, Founder & Chairperson

 She is in charge of the global 261 Club network and global communication and outreach.
 A nationally ranked swimmer-turned-distance runner in her native Austria, Edith drives the passion to support women globally to find the joy and power in being active.
 She is a nationally certified athletic and running coach focusing on young athletes and women and continues also as a lecturer of sports marketing at the University of Applied Sciences, Wiener Neustadt, Austria, where she also received her master’s degree in business consultancy and leadership.
 Edith is a frequent contributor to European running, health, women’s and business publications.

 He is responsible for the Education of all 261 Coaches and Master-Coaches globally.
-He is also a photographer and videographer for 261 Fearless.
-After studying Electrical Engineering, Clinical Psychology and Psychotherapy, Horst worked many years in psychophysiological research with the focus on chronic pain, biofeedback and biomechanics.
+He is also a photographer and videographer for 261 Fearless Inc. After studying Electrical Engineering, Clinical Psychology and Psychotherapy, Horst worked many years in psychophysiological research with the focus on chronic pain, biofeedback and biomechanics.
 As the managing director he was in charge of Psychosomatic Hospitals in Germany and Austria.
 Since his youth Horst runs and deals intensively with biomechanics and running technique.
 As responsible for further education in a large Austrian physiotherapy company, Horst develops health programs for different companies and training institutes.